 CI/Photo by Erwin Sopya

-Beyond extinctions and biodiversity loss, recent epidemics caused by wildlife-to-human contact – such as avian influenza (bird flu), Ebola hemorrhagic fever, and severe acute respiratory syndrome (SARS) – underscore the public health implications of unregulated trade.
+If extinctions and global terrorism weren't enough, recent epidemics caused by wildlife-to-human contact — such as avian influenza (bird flu), Ebola hemorrhagic fever, and severe acute respiratory syndrome (SARS) — underscore the public health implications of unregulated trade.

 - training forest guards and law enforcement officials to apprehend and convict poachers